Skasselbard/nixconfigs/k3sCluster/README.md

 - :bulb: all values are stripped of whitespace and normalize to lowercase letters (=> not case sensitive)
 - you can extend the plans to your liking if you like to store additional data as long as the needed keys are present
+- it should be possible to extend (k3s) config of the k3s server with a config file

 ### Example
 Check the [examples](/exampls/plans) folder.